Objectness-Aware Few-Shot Semantic Segmentation: Experiments

 \textit{Ours-noObj}: An ablated variant of \textit{Ours} that lacks the objectness module to help reveal the benefit of objectness.

-\textit{Ours-DENet}: This variant demonstrates the versatility of objectness to yield benefits for different base architectures.
-This is particularly relevant given that few shot segmentation is a hot field with new methods released rapidly.\footnote{https://github.com/xiaomengyc/Few-Shot-Semantic-Segmentation-Papers} This variant augments our objectness module to the code base for the most recent state-of-art method, DENet~\cite{liu2020dynamic}, by concatenating an additional channel of the objectness map produced by our objectness module with the query features extracted by DENet.
+\textit{Ours-DENet}: This variant demonstrates the benefit of objectness for different base architectures, which is particularly relevant given that few shot segmentation is a hot field with new methods released rapidly.\footnote{https://github.com/xiaomengyc/Few-Shot-Semantic-Segmentation-Papers} This variant augments our objectness module to the code base for the current state-of-art method, DENet~\cite{liu2020dynamic}, by concatenating an additional channel of the objectness map produced by our objectness module with the query features extracted by DENet.

+\textit{Ours-gtObj}: This variant demonstrates the upper bound performance of \textit{Ours} with the ground truth objectness.